johicks/harper-akamai-redirect-template-demo/README.md

 ### Update Edgeworker

 A separate workflow is provided to update the Edgeworker.
-To trigger the workflow, simple modify `main.js` and `bundle.json` and push the changes to your repository.
+To trigger the workflow, simply modify `main.js` and `bundle.json` and push the changes to your repository.
 The workflow will automatically detect the changes and update the Edgeworker in Akamai staging.